lvgl/lvgl/docs/porting/indev.md

 Visit [Input devices](/overview/indev) to learn more about input devices in general.

 ###  Touchpad, mouse or any pointer
-Input devices that can click points of the screen belong to this category.
+Input devices that can click points on the screen belong to this category.

 ```c
 indev_drv.type = LV_INDEV_TYPE_POINTER;